fltk/fltk/README.CMake.txt

    antialiased graphics (Windows platform only).

 OPTION_USE_STD - default OFF
-   This option allow FLTK to use some specific features of modern C++ like std::string in the public API of FLTK 1.4.x.
+   This option allows FLTK to use some specific features of modern C++ like std::string in the public API of FLTK 1.4.x.
 Users turning this option ON can benefit from some new functions and methods that return std::string or use std::string as input parameters.
+   Note: this option will probably be removed in the next minor (1.5.0) or major (maybe 4.0.0) release which will default to use std::string and more modern C++ features.

 OPTION_USE_SYSTEM_LIBDECOR - default OFF
    This option makes FLTK use package libdecor-0 to draw window titlebars